 Clean the Gutters

 Leaves are falling… right into your gutters, most likely.
 Might not seem like too big a deal until you consider that clogged gutters can lead to water backup, which can in turn damage your roof or lead to leaks.
 Plus, backed-up water that freezes can be devastating to both gutters and roof.
+Prime Roofing in Jacksonville Beach are highly knowledgeable and they have the most appropriate equipment in the world when talking about roofing projects.

 Inspect the Roof